tychonievich/coa2-s2019/markdown/cache.md

 between the flexibility at cost of a fully-associative cache and the scale and efficiency of a direct-mapped cache.
 Structurally, it is an array of sets of lines.
-Set associative caches are far and away the most common type in hardware.
+Set associative caches dominate hardware, and if a cache with more than a few dozen lines is mentioned without specifying type it is generally safe to assume it is set-associative.

-Addresses are processed by set-associative caches exactly the same way they are for direct-mapped caches: a tag, index, and block offset.
+Addresses are processed by set-associative caches exactly the same way they are for direct-mapped caches: a tag, index, and block offset (see [Fig 1](#fig1)).
-The index, however, instead of identifying a single like identifies an entire set of lines.
+The index, however, instead of identifying a single line identifies an entire set of lines.
 As such, it is traditionally called a **set index** instead of simply an index.
 The size of the sets are referred to using the term "$n$-way set-associative cache" meaning each set contains $n$ lines.

+Neither capacity nor conflict misses are a perfect match for a set-associative cache, though the terms are sometimes used loosely to distinguish between misses that could have been avoided with a different cache design (conflict) and misses that could only have been avoided by having a larger cache (capacity).

 # Common memory caches